 Although February is the shortest month, it can also be the most important in the gardening calendar.
 It is a very active month in the garden.
 It is a great time to catch up on your gardening and prepare for spring and summer.
 February is the month for renewal and regrowth; here I outline my top tips for looking after your garden in February.

 Look After Your Wild Birds

 - Birds begin to nest in early spring so they can take advantage of the warmer months to raise their young.
 Hence, February is a good time to clean out your nesting boxes.
 You should also add some high-protein feeds to their bird feeders and tables.
 Read about the benefits of a wild bird presence in your garden here.

 Sow and Grow

 - February is an ideal time to sow seeds.
 You can grow Tomato, Chilli and Cucumber indoors on a warm windowsill or patio.
 They can then be replanted into larger pots in March or April.
 Your reward will be succulent and healthy home-grown fruits in mid summer.

 - Paraic’s Tip: a reusable coffee cup is ideal for sprouting seeds.
 Simply fill the cup with moist compost, sow the seeds on top and cover with the lid.
 Place the cup on a bright window sill.
 The plants will sprout in 7 days.

-- Onion seeds can be planted and grown indoors at this time.
-I’d recommend the very large and tasty Bedfordshire Champion.
-They should be grown inside until their stems reach 4-5 inches in length.
-They can then be transplanted outdoors in March, to be harvested in July.
+- Onions can be planted at this time.
+If planting from seed, keep inside until their stems reach 4-5 inches in length.
+They can then be transplanted outdoors in February/March.